 Program overview

-The Educational Assistant program is structured to provide a thorough educational experience over a period of 2 terms.
-This program includes:
+The Educational Assistant program at NorQuest College is structured to provide a comprehensive learning experience over a period of 2 terms.
+The program is designed to equip students with the necessary skills and knowledge to support students of all ages with diverse learning needs.

-• 200 hours of work experience from a practicum
+• A total of 200 hours of work experience from field experience and 45 hours from a practicum seminar.

 Featured Experiences